-The predictive performance of model was assessed by first, the ability of the model to discriminate between the SGA and non-SGA groups using the area under the receiver operating characteristic (AUROC) curve and the detection rate (DR) of SGA neonates of different severities (<10th and <3rd percentiles) at different gestational age cut-offs (<42, <37, <34 and <30 weeks), at fixed false positive rates (FPR) of 5%, 10% and 20%, and second, calibration by measurements of calibration intercept and slope using logistic regression analysis of outcome incidence against the logit of the respective risks.
+The predictive performance of the model was assessed by, first, the ability of the model to discriminate between the SGA and non-SGA groups using the area under the receiver-operating-characteristics curve (AUC) and the detection rate of a SGA neonate of different severities (birth weight <10th or <3rd percentile) at different GA cut-offs (<42, <37, <34 and <30 weeks), at fixed false-positive rates of 5%, 10% and 20%, and, second, calibration by measurements of calibration intercept and slope using logistic regression analysis of outcome incidence against the logit of the respective risks.

-Comparisons with previous definitions of SGA and logistic regression models
+Comparison with previous definitions of SGA and logistic regression models

-There is an apparent contradiction in the relation between ultrasonographic EFW and birth weight charts.
-Although the EFW recorded within a few days of birth correlates strongly with birth weight and for a given gestational age they have essentially the same median, in reported reference ranges the median birth weight with gestational age for babies born preterm is substantially lower than that of the EFW.
+There is an apparent contradiction in the relationship between ultrasonographic estimated fetal weight (EFW) and birth-weight charts.
+Although the EFW recorded within a few days of birth correlates strongly with birth weight, and for a given GA they have essentially the same median19, in reported reference ranges, the median birth weight for gestational age for babies born preterm is substantially lower than that of EFW^{9,20,21}.
 This difference is likely to be the consequence of pathological fetal growth in a high proportion of preterm births.
-Reference ranges of EFW are representative of the whole population, whereas in the construction of reference ranges of birth weight, particularly for gestational ages at <37 weeks, there is overrepresentation of pathological pregnancies.
-One third of preterm births are iatrogenic mainly for hypertensive disorders and / or suspected fetal growth restriction, but there is also evidence that in a substantial proportion of spontaneous preterm births there is impaired placentation.22-24This problem of underestimation of growth restriction in preterm births has been overcome through the construction of a birth weight chart for the population of all babies at a given gestational age, including those still in utero.
+Reference ranges of EFW are representative of the whole population, whereas in the construction of reference ranges of birth weight, particularly for GAs at < 37 weeks, there is overrepresentation of pathological pregnancies.
+One-third of preterm births are iatrogenic, mainly for hypertensive disorders and/or suspected fetal growth restriction, but there is also evidence that, in a substantial proportion of spontaneous preterm births, there is impaired placentation22-24.
+This problem of underestimation of growth restriction in preterm births has been overcome through the construction of a birth-weight chart for the population of all babies at a given GA, including those still in utero18.

-We constructed a series of logistic regression models to predict SGA (<10th and <3rd percentiles for gestational ages at birth <42, <37, <34 and <30 weeks' gestation), defined by the Fetal Medicine Foundation birth weight charts.
+We constructed a series of logistic regression models to predict SGA (birth weight $< 10^{\text{th}}$ and $< 3^{\text{rd}}$ percentiles for GAs at birth < 42, < 37, < 34 and < 30 weeks' gestation), defined by The Fetal Medicine Foundation birth-weight charts18.
 All these models were also validated in the test dataset.

-The model was fitted within a Bayesian framework using Markov chain Monte Carlo (MCMC) implemented in WinBUGS.
-The statistical software package R was also used for data analyses.
+The model was fitted within a Bayesian framework using Markov chain Monte Carlo implemented in WinBUGS25.
+The statistical software package R was also used for data analyses26.